The Mark of the Golden Dragon: Plot summary

 Back on the ship, the crew sails to Rangoon.
 Jacky, now having her fancy things with her now, and a good strong crew, feels she has the means to strike a deal with Chopstick Charlie after she returns his daughter.

-Characters in "The Mark of the Golden Dragon"
+Characters

 James "Jaimy" Emerson Fletcher: He is Jacky's true love and betrothed.
 Driven mad by her death, he becomes the famous Highway Man.
 The book heavily alludes to the poem "The Highwayman", including similar descriptions, characters, themes, and settings.
 He starts dating a girl named Bess (just as in "The Highwayman") and she helps him plan robberies and find information on Flashby and Biffil.
 The ending is closely related to the poem as well.